chrislovecnm/chrislovecnm.com/_posts/2017-10-07-highly-available-resilient-applications-1-of-3.md

 ---

-This is the first in 3 that outlines Highly Available(HA) and application resilience best practices for running a custom or third party application hosted inside a Kubernetes (K8s) cluster.
-High Availability and resilience allow us to handle; infrastructure and applications failures, cloud outages where the Kuberentes cluster is still functional, rolling updates of K8s, and rolling updates of applications.
+This is the first in 3 that outlines Highly Available (HA) and application resilience best practices for running a custom, or third party application hosted inside a Kubernetes (K8s) cluster.
+High Availability and resilience allow us to handle: infrastructure and applications failures, cloud outages where the Kubernetes cluster is still functional, rolling updates of K8s, and rolling updates of applications.
 One of the guiding principles of Kubernetes is HA fault tolerance, but Kubernetes provides a platform to build applications that meet HA SLAs, it does not make applications fault tolerant.

-Whenever I think about architecture I follow a simple thought process.
-What do I need to do to design and deploy and application, so that I am not woke up at 2am in the morning because of a page goes off.
+Whenever I think about architecture I follow a simple thought process: What do I need to do to design and deploy an application, so that I am not woken up at 2am because a page goes off?
 And if I am woken up at 2am, how can I setup a system that will failover and recover itself by the time that I log into the Kubernetes cluster.

 ## TLDR;

-These are not nice to haves but must haves for designing and deploying an application hosted in Kubernetes.
+These are not nice-to-haves, but must haves for designing and deploying an application hosted in Kubernetes.

 - Make sure your application stops gracefully when it gets a `SIGTERM` signal.
 See [Gracefully handling container stop Signal Handling within Kubernetes](#gracefully-handling-container-stop-signal-handling-within-kubernetes).